To get started, just say the following to Siri:

 - Take a note with I-F-T-T-T

 Note: Siri doesn’t usually understand the correct pronunciation of IFTTT (“gift” without the g), so works best to spell it out.

 What is the Note widget?

-Note widget is a service on IFTTT that’s powered by the IFTTT app on iOS (and Android).
+Note widget is a service on IFTTT that’s powered by the IFTTT app.
 You can connect its one trigger to any action on IFTTT to create a two-step experience for running that action: